 What are slippahs?

 This one is a little funny, and yes it’s a common question!
 “Slippahs” are slippers, what most of us think of as “flip-flops.”
-Or in my grandmother’s case, thongs.
+Or as my grammy calls them, thongs.

 Who do people in Hawaii remove their shoes when entering a home?

 Removing shoes is a common practice in some parts of the U.S. (including where I grew up) but not everywhere.
 You will see signs on some rental condos asking that you remove your shoes at the door.